List of NBA Finals Winners Throughout the Years

 Has a Canadian Ever Won NBA MVP?

-Steve Nash is the first and only Canadian ever to be named an NBA MVP, earning that honour in 2005 and 2006.
+Steve Nash is the first Canadian to be named an NBA MVP, earning that honour in 2005 and 2006.

-The eight-time All-Star transformed the Phoenix Suns from one of the worst teams in the league into a perennial championship contender, as he was the architect of the “Seven Seconds or Less” offence that consistently outscored opponents.
+The eight-time All-Star transformed the Phoenix Suns from one of the worst teams in the league into a team that perennially had short online sports betting odds to win a championship.

 Sameer Kumar is an NBA writer for BetMGM who specializes in providing analysis on player performance and telling stories beyond the numbers.
 He graduated from SUNY Oswego with a B.A. in Broadcasting & Mass Communication.